MicrosoftDocs/azure-devops-docs/docs/boards/queries/set-query-permissions.md

 1. Choose **All**.
 Expand **Shared Queries**.

-1. To add a folder, choose :**More actions** icon ::image type="icon" source="../media/icons/actions-icon.png" border="false"::: for an existing folder or the top container folder, and choose **New folder**.
+1. To add a folder, choose the **More actions** icon :::image type="icon" source="../media/icons/actions-icon.png" border="false"::: for an existing folder or the top container folder, and choose **New folder**.

     :::image type="content" source="media/organize-queries/select-new-folder.png" alt-text="Screenshot that shows Open More actions menu, choose New folder.":::